-Using a praxis of cultural programming underpinned by a performative approach, I develop artistic eco-social engagements with communities by deploying their own embodied, practical knowledges.
-Eco-mindfulness projects co-create sustainable, meaningful futures that convey mutuality, like-mindedness and kinship to reconnect the environment and humans in a social context that transforms the public's perception of ecology.
+Using a praxis of cultural programming underpinned by a performative approach, I develop creative eco-social engagements with communities by working with their embodied, practical knowledges.
+Eco-mindfulness, mutuality and kinship are developed through collaborative community and schools' projects that reconnect citizens with the environment via the social context to transform public perception of ecology and sustainability.

-EcoArt 2020 was a collaboration between artist Laura Donkers + Kaipātiki Project + Auckland Print Studio to present Eco-mindfulness through art using the frottage drawing process (rubbings) and stone lithography as stimuli to develop ecological literacy.
-This approach to public engagement aimed to expand creative and ecological awareness through a tactile exploration of native trees, and through reconnection exercises with Dr. G. Baron, at Eskdale Reserve on the North Shore of Auckland.
-This project was awarded funding through the Creative Communities Scheme, a grants programme administered by Auckland Council on behalf of Creative New Zealand.
+EcoArt 2020 was a co-created project with ecological artist Laura Donkers + Kaipātiki Project + Auckland Print Studio at Eskdale Reserve, on the North Shore of Auckland.
+It explored eco-mindfulness through art using the frottage drawing process (rubbings) and stone lithography as stimuli to develop ecological literacy.
+This approach to public engagement, aimed to expand creative and ecological awareness through a tactile exploration of native trees, and through reconnection exercises with Dr. G. Baron.
+This project was awarded funding through the Creative Communities Scheme (grants programme administered by Auckland Council on behalf of Creative New Zealand).

 DAY 1 - Ecological Mindfulness at Eskdale Reserve with Kaipātiki guide, Neil Henderson, and artist, Laura Donkers